mikedilger/mosaic-spec/docs/status.md

   implementations.
-* It is ok to do things multiple ways so long as there is *one default* that all developers implement, and the rest of the "ways" are truly optional.
+* It is ok to do things multiple ways so long as there is *one default* that all developers implement, and the rest of the "ways" are truly OPTIONAL.
 For example, we can have multiple transports (QUIC, WebSockets) without all the developers needing to move beyond QUIC, so long as every implementation implements the QUIC transport.
-* Code that isn't required by everybody should be defined outside of core as an extension, transport, or application, as these are all optional.
+* Code that isn't required by everybody should be defined outside of core as an extension, transport, or application, as these are all OPTIONAL.

 ## Core Library